learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 music on.

 In React, this is where you would set up any long-running processes you want to use in your component, for example fetching data.
-Suppose we were building a weather app which fetches current weather data and displays it to the user.
+Suppose we were building a weather app that fetches data on the current weatherand displays it to the user.
 We would want this data to update every 15 seconds without the user having to refresh the page. **componentDidMount** to the rescue!